ironmanfpv/Algebraic-Equation-GPT-V3.5/README.md

 ## D. Download Code IDE and installations  ##

 1. Install VS code and all its relevant extensions.
-Extensions : Python, node
+Extensions : Python, node.
-2. In VS Code, run a copy of this project from GitHub repository.
+2. In VS Code, run a copy of this project from the GitHub repository.
-3. To enable text detection capabilities, key in your Cloud Vision API keys.

 ## E. Procedure to running a local version of Algebriac Equation GPT ##